What are dental implants?

 After the healing phase is complete, your oral surgeon will attach connecting abutments to your screws (if they were not attached already during your initial procedure).
 Then, your dentist will be able to attach your crown, bridge, or other permanent tooth attachment.
 The entire process is a joint effort between you, your oral surgeon, and your dentist.

 Dentures and dental implants are both options for replacing missing teeth.
 Dentures do not require surgery and are cheaper upfront.
 You must replace dentures every few years, and because they do not prevent jaw bone loss, they can lead to costly bone repair treatment down the line.
 Dental implants are an investment in your smile and, with proper care, will not need to be replaced.

 Dental implants can be used to replace full dentures through full-arch restoration, a treatment that uses several implants to secure a fixed denture.
 Unlike removable dentures, a prosthesis attached to dental implants will not slide around or cause sores.
 Your replacement teeth remain in your mouth at all times and are designed to look and function just like healthy natural teeth.
 If you wear dentures and are looking for a denture replacement in Sioux Falls, SD, contact our office to explore your tooth replacement options with dental implants.

 The Dental Implant Guide provides additional information about implants, the procedure process, and your care team.
-Click the logo above to visit the website.

 What You Need to Know About Dental Implants